kasperbauer/metrix/README.md

 [intellijel Metropolix](https://intellijel.com/shop/eurorack/metropolix/) for norns.

 All functionality and terms are directly adopted from metropolix.
-If you're not familiar with the functionality and terms, please have a look at the metropolix manual or do some binge watching on yt. :)
+If you're not familiar with it, please have a look at the metropolix manual or do some binge watching on yt. :)

 **TOC**
 1. [Features](#features)